Aftermath of the George Floyd protests in Minneapolis–Saint Paul: Monuments removed and names changed

 As the global protest movement over Floyd's murder turned towards removing monuments and memorials with controversial legacies, a statue of Christopher Columbus at the Minnesota State Capitol building in Saint Paul was torn down by American Indian Movement demonstrators on June 10, 2020, and the Minnesota Twins removed a statue of former club owner Calvin Griffith on June 19, 2020.

 Residents of the Minneapolis neighborhood of East Calhoun scrutinized John C. Calhoun, the neighborhood's namesake, legacy of defending slavery, and pushed the city council to rename it East Bde Maka Ska in July 2021.
 In 2022, after a campaign by activists and residents, the City of Minneapolis changed the name of Dight Avenue that had recognized the controversial Charles Fremont Dight to Cheatham Avenue in recognition of John Cheatham, one of the first Black firefighters in the city.
 Minneapolis Public Schools scrutinized the naming of public schools after slave owners and military generals who committed genocide against Native Americans.
 Jefferson Global Studies & Humanities, named after Thomas Jefferson, was renamed Ella Baker Global Studies & Humanities.
 Sheridan Dual Language Elementary, named after Phillip Sheridan, was renamed Las Estrellas Dual Language Elementary.
-The board also approved a name-change for Patrick Henry High School to an undetermined name.
+The board also approved a name-change for Patrick Henry High School; after a multi-year process, it was renamed to Camden High School.